Expat Exchange

 We asked foreigners in Costa Rica what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In Costa Rica, the typical appliances found in a rental property include a fridge, stove, washing machine, and air conditioning.
 In some cases, additional items such as a dishwasher, clothes dryer, and microwave may also be provided.
-Utilities such as electricity and water will also generally be included in the cost of rent," commented one expat living in Costa Rica.
+Utilities such as electricity and water will also generally be included in the cost of rent," remarked one expat living in Costa Rica.

 About the Author